1242035/spree/guides/src/content/api/users.md

 ---
 title: Users
-description: Use the Spree Commerce storefront API to access User data.
+description: Use the Viauco Commerce storefront API to access User data.
 ---

 List users visible to the authenticated user.
 If the user is not an admin,